gamringer/ecdh-ss-rfc/jose-ecdh-ss.md

 | ECDH-SS+A128KW | ECDH-SS using Concat KDF and CEK wrapped with A128KW |
 | ECDH-SS+A192KW | ECDH-SS using Concat KDF and CEK wrapped with A192KW |
 | ECDH-SS+A256KW | ECDH-SS using Concat KDF and CEK wrapped with A256KW |

+## Header Parameters Used for ECDH Key Agreement

+The following Header Parameters are used.

+### "spk" (Sender Public Key) Header Parameter

+The "spk" (sender public key) value created by the originator for the use in key agreement algorithms.
+This key is represented either directly as a JSON Web Key [JWK] public key value, or encapsulated inside a JWE encoded using the compact serialization.
+The JWK MUST contain only public key parameters and SHOULD contain only the minimum JWK parameters necessary to represent the key; other JWK parameters included can be checked for consistency and honored, or they can be ignored.
+This Header Parameter MUST be present and MUST be understood and processed by implementations when an algorithm from this document is used.

+### "apu" (Agreement PartyUInfo) Header Parameter

+The "apu" (agreement PartyUInfo) value for key agreement, represented as a base64url-encoded string.
+Its value contains a random 512-bit value.
+Use of this Header Parameter is REQUIRED.
+This Header Parameter MUST be understood and processed by implementations when an algorithm from this document is used.

+## Header Parameters Used for Key Encryption

+The following Header Parameters are used when the chosen "alg" algorithm includes a key encryption step.

+### "iv" (Initialization Vector) Header Parameter

+The "iv" (initialization vector) Header Parameter value is the base64url-encoded representation of the 96-bit or 192-bit nonce value used for the key encryption operation.
+This Header Parameter MUST be present and MUST be understood and processed by implementations when an algorithm from this document is used.

+### "tag" (Authentication Tag) Header Parameter

+The "tag" (authentication tag) Header Parameter value is the base64url-encoded representation of the 128-bit Authentication Tag value resulting from the key encryption operation.
+This Header Parameter MUST be present and MUST be understood and processed by implementations when these algorithms are used.

 # IANA Considerations